Seattle SuperSonics: Milwaukee Bucks

-In September 2013, then-Deputy Commissioner Adam Silver announced Milwaukee Bucks would need to replace the aging BMO Harris Bradley Center because of its small size and lack of amenities.
+In September 2013, then-Deputy Commissioner Adam Silver announced that the Milwaukee Bucks would need to replace the aging BMO Harris Bradley Center because of its small size and lack of amenities.

 On April 16, 2014, it was announced owner Herb Kohl had agreed to sell the franchise to New York hedge-fund investors Marc Lasry and Wesley Edens for a record $550 million.
-The deal included provisions for contributions of $100 million each from Kohl and the new ownership group towards the construction of a new downtown arena.
-During sale discussions, it was revealed Hansen and Ballmer had expressed interest in purchasing the team for more than $600 million but had not made a formal offer because of Kohl's insistence the team stay in Milwaukee.
+The deal included provisions for contributions of $100 million each from Kohl and the new ownership group towards the construction of what would eventually be the new Fiserv Forum arena.
+During sale discussions, it was revealed Hansen and Ballmer had expressed interest in purchasing the team for more than $600 million but had not made a formal offer, as Kohl only entertained offers keeping the team in Milwaukee.

 Atlanta Hawks

-On January 2, 2015, Atlanta Journal-Constitution reported Atlanta Spirit, then-owners of Atlanta Hawks, would sell the team.
-Initially, only majority owner Bruce Levenson would sell his stake but the remaining minority owners announced they would also sell their stakes.
+On January 2, 2015, Atlanta Journal-Constitution reported Atlanta Spirit, then-owners of the Atlanta Hawks, would sell the team.
+Initially, only majority owner Bruce Levenson would sell his stake but the remaining minority owners announced they would also sell their stakes, putting the entire franchise up for sale.
 On January 6, 2015, Seattle Post-Intelligencer reported Chris Hansen and film producer Thomas Tull—a minority owner of the NFL's Pittsburgh Steelers—would enter separate bids to acquire the Hawks and move them to Seattle.
-The NBA stated the Hawks were to remain in Atlanta as a condition of their sale; additionally, Atlanta Spirit were unlikely to sell Hawks to a prospective owner that would relocate the team, in contrast with the group's sale of the now-defunct NHL team Atlanta Thrashers in 2011.
-Any attempt to move the Hawks out of Atlanta would incur a $75 million penalty from the city of Atlanta and Fulton County for breaking the Hawks' lease of Philips Arena before 2017.
+The NBA stated the Hawks were to remain in Atlanta as a condition of their sale; additionally, Atlanta Spirit were unlikely to sell the Hawks to a prospective owner that would seek to relocate the team, in contrast with the group's sale of the now-defunct Atlanta Thrashers of the NHL in 2011.
+Any attempt to move the Hawks out of Atlanta would have incurred a $75 million penalty from the city of Atlanta and Fulton County for breaking the Hawks' lease at Philips Arena before 2017.
 The Hawks were sold to a group led by Tony Ressler on June 24, 2015.

 Future arena talks

 On May 2, 2016, Seattle City Council voted 5–4 against vacating a section of Occidental Avenue South that connected property purchased by Hansen and was deemed critical to the siting of a future arena.
-The vote was seen as a significant delay to the MOU between Hansen, the city and King County that expired in November 2017.
-On October 25, 2016, Chris Hansen announced he will fund the arena without public funding.
-On November 14, 2016, former Seattle Seahawks' quarterback Russell Wilson announced he would be investing in the NBA arena effort.
+The vote was seen as a significant delay to the MOU between Hansen, the city, and King County that expired in November 2017.
+On October 25, 2016, Chris Hansen announced he would fund the arena without public funding.
+On November 14, 2016, then-Seattle Seahawks quarterback Russell Wilson announced he would be investing in the NBA arena effort.